RafiIsaharov/clean-architecture/lesson-comments.md

 --CODEOWNERS file in the root of the repo to define who should review the PRs

 Day 2 - Dependency Inversion Principle
+--The Dependency Inversion Principle (DIP) is a software design principle that states that high-level modules should not depend on low-level modules.
+Both should depend on abstractions.
 Protecting the domain using technique (enforce boundary) that nothing from outside (infra) would ever be referenced directly from inside.
 Domain starts to become Agnostic
 At runtime , a Dependency Injection framework will inject an instance of the implementation of the interface adapter into the constructor of the domain service.